Do You Need a Speedometer on a Bicycle?

 Long Battery Life

 Longer battery life means you’ll be able to enjoy longer rides with all the features your speedometer offers.
-Some speedometers also have an auto-off feature that automatically turns off the speedometer when it’s inactive.

 Is 20 MPH On A Bike Fast?